ogunlao/saint/README.md

 experiment.pretrained_checkpoint=["PATH_TO_SAVED_CKPT"]
 ```

 > You may need to run some hyperparameter search to determine the best model for your task.
-Hydra provides this functionality out of the box with `multirun`.
+Hydra provides this functionality out of the box with [multirun](https://hydra.cc/docs/tutorials/basic/running_your_app/multi-run).

 ## Contributors